Monthly Archives: July 2011

 Sweet potato is a veggie that doesn’t immediately come to mind as one to use raw, but it’s wonderful uncooked!
 Combined with cabbage and some mildly Thai flavors, this easy (and rather addictive) salad is a treat all year around.
 See the variation of this salad using kale, which is, like sweet potato, just as […]

-A seasoned popcorn mixture with a lingering bite.
-An “adult” snack that is good to have at parties.
-Recipe contributed by Nikki and David Goldbeck, from American Wholefoods Cuisine.*
+A seasoned popcorn mixture with a lingering bite, this is an “adult” snack that is good to have at parties.
+Recipe contributed by Nikki and David Goldbeck, from American Wholefoods Cuisine.* Visit the Goldbecks at HealthyHighways.com.
+Photos by Evan Atlas.

 Eggplant and tofu steaks cooked on the grill can be eaten from plate, served on bread, or inserted into buns.
 The fruit, added here as a garnish, is a pleasing accompaniment.
 Recipe contributed by Nikki and David Goldbeck, from American Wholefoods Cuisine.*